gajim/gajim/CONTRIBUTING.md

 Every commit message must be prefixed with one of the following tags:

-- ci
+- ci        (ci related changes)
-- feat
+- feat      (functionality of the application was changed)
-- fix
+- fix       (something was fixed)
-- perf
+- perf      (performance related changes)
-- refactor
+- refactor  (code was changed, but the end user will not notice)
-- chore
+- chore     (reoccuring tasks which need to be done)
 - other

 Further the first letter after the tag must be upper case